mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.2-Release-Notes.md

 connector libraries are in a separate package, `maxscale-cdc-connector`.
 Refer to the [CDC Connector documentation](../Connectors/CDC-Connector.md) for more details.

+### Output of `show threads` has changed.

+For each thread is shown what state it is in, how many descriptors are currently in the thread's epoll instance and how many descriptors in total have been in the thread's epoll instance.

 ## Dropped Features

 ## New Features